MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db.md

 ## Prerequisites

-//VP:: What are the prereqs?

 - An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 - An existing or new [cluster and database](create-cluster-database-portal.md).
-- An existing container from a [Cosmos DB account for NoSql](/azure/cosmos-db/nosql/)
+- An existing container from a [Cosmos DB account for NoSQL](/azure/cosmos-db/nosql/)

 ## Step 1: Choose an Azure Data Explorer table and configure if its table mapping

-//Shlomo:  https://learn.microsoft.com/azure/data-explorer/ingest-data-event-hub#create-a-target-table-in-azure-data-explorer goes with screen shots to show how to execute a command.
-I don't know if that is necessary?
-// VP: Not required, though good if it's complex.
-I think these steps are pretty straightforward.

-1. In the Azure Data Explorer web UI, select **Query** from the left navigation menu, and then select the database where you want the table to be created.
+1. In the Azure Data Explorer web UI, from the left navigation menu select **Query**, and then select the database where you want to create the table.

-1. Copy the following command into the copy window and select Run to create the table (TestTable).
+1. Run the following command to create a table called *TestTable*.

     ```kusto
     .create table TestTable(Id:string, Name:string, _ts:long, _timestamp:datetime)